DreadLabs/docker-php-symfony/README.md

 #### Languages & Frameworks / PHP / Servers

-This part is very important to be machted against the `PHP_IDE_CONFIG` setting within the container.
+This part is very important to be matched against the `PHP_IDE_CONFIG` setting within the container.

 Create a new configuration, named `app`.
 Set up the path mappings accordingly.
 In this example, I created a project, containing multiple applications (`api`, `auth`, ...).
 The directory `api` contains a Symfony application.
 In most cases, the contents of